Creating Global Edge

 When caching requests, the edge server determines how to handle the case sensitivity of URLs.

 Some origin servers, like those using Microsoft IIS, do not differentiate between uppercase and lowercase.
-If the origin does not distinguish between uppercase and lowercase, activate this feature.
+If the origin does not distinguish between uppercase and lowercase, activate this function.

 Remove Vary Header